ARazaul/Image_Encryption/README.md

 # Image Encryption/Decryption Tool

-This is a simple Python script that encrypts and decrypts images using a pass phrase.
+A Python script that encrypts and decrypts images using a pass phrase.
 The script reads an image from a specified directory, encrypts or decrypts it, and saves the new file in another specified directory.

 ## Requirements